Published:

 RVmagnetics introduces unique Identification Tags (ID tags):

-Combination of multiple MicroWire sensors of arbitrary quantity, lengths, order, and metallic composition, diameters which creates a Matrix of independent unique codes, thus, the hardware is fundamentally impossible to copy or hack.
+Moreover, a combination of multiple MicroWire sensors of arbitrary quantity, lengths, order, and metallic composition, diameters which creates a Matrix of independent unique codes, thus, the hardware is fundamentally impossible to copy or hack.
 In other words, the ID tags are completely unique subjects,

 • Inducing different frequencies in the vicinity of the tag results in a different response (code) from the tag, that can be read with a reading/inspection device.